-Could it be that your dog’s skin problems, which can include intense scratching and licking, are more than just allergies?
-If your puppy is shedding, scratching desperately, perhaps with red patches of skin, and you can’t find fleas, then it could be one of the many skin conditions known as “mange.”
+Could a dog’s skin problems, such as excessive scratching and licking, be more than just allergies?
+If your puppy is losing fur, scratching constantly, or even has red patches, and you can’t find fleas, it likely has mange, a common skin condition.

-Mange occurs when the skin is infested with one of the many different species of mites that burrow into your dog’s skin or hair follicles.
-Scabies is usually treatable, but some forms can be highly contagious and the condition can become very serious.
+Mange is caused by various mites that infest a dog’s skin or hair follicles.
+Mange is usually treatable, but some types are highly contagious and can be very serious.

 It sounds unpleasant, but mange occurs when mites make a nest on your dog’s skin.
 Some types of females can burrow into the skin and lay eggs, causing intense scratching, inflammation and hair loss.
 This usually happens after dogs come into contact with another infested animal, probably at the dog park.